-access: write only by reference mechanism:
+write only access: mechanism: by reference

 FDL statement number.
-The stmnt\num argument is the address of a longword that receives the FDL statement number.
-If the routine finishes successfully, the stmnt\num argument is the number of statements in the FDL specification.
+The stmnt num argument is the address of a longword that receives the FDL statement number.
+If the routine finishes successfully, the stmnt num argument is the number of statements in the FDL specification.
 If the routine does not finish successfully, the stmnt num argument receives the number of the statement that caused the error.
 Note that line numbers and statement numbers are not the same and that an FDL specification in string form has no "lines."